-The 2018 Nissan Terra has been officially launched in China, the first body-on-frame SUV in the company’s “M.O.V.E. to 2022” sales strategy.
+The 2018 Nissan Terra has been officially launched in Asia, the first body-on-frame SUV in the company’s “M.O.V.E. to 2022” sales strategy.

-Nissan says the Terra’s ground clearance is best in class, at 225mm, plus there’s a selectable four-wheel-drive system, including a diff-lock and hill descent control.
-There’s also a hill start assist.
+Nissan says the SUV’s ground clearance is best in class – it’s 225mm for those people wondering – plus there’s a selectable four-wheel-drive system, including a diff-lock and hill descent control.
+There’s also a hill start assist, which should cover most bases.

-Under the bonnet of the new SUV is the QR25 four-cylinder naturally aspirated petrol engine, which produces 180hp and 251Nm of torque.
+Under the bonnet of the Chinese version of the new SUV is the QR25 four-cylinder naturally aspirated petrol engine, which produces 180hp and 251Nm of torque.

 “The Nissan Terra design is both tough and practical, reliable for everyday use while giving our customers the freedom to go anywhere and explore beyond the every day,” said Ashwani Gupta, senior vice president for Nissan’s Light Commercial Vehicle Business.